badlydrawnrob/badlydrawnrob.github.io/source/pages/ozaria.md

       })(window,document,'https://static.hotjar.com/c/hotjar-','.js?sv=');
   </script>

-title: Code for kids!
+title: A coding adventure!
-subtitle: 🚀 Join me on a coding adventure;
+subtitle: 🚀 Join me and boost your python skills with 3 free lessons for 8—12 year olds.
 intro: >-
-    Boost your python skills with 3 free lessons for 8—12 year olds.
-Your child gets online learning at their own pace, with a qualified teacher walking them through a coding quest.
+    Learn at your own pace with a qualified teacher to walk you through the quest.
 No experience needed!
+intro-extra: >-
+    Nothing
 ---